A speeding motorist driving at 199 mph on Germany's Autobahn is fined more than $1,000

 The speedster, who was not identified, was caught while racing along the A2 highway near Burg on July 28.

-The driver was handed a fine of 900 euros ($1,043), stripped of two points from his driver’s license and banned from driving for three months, the Magdeurg police office said this week.
+The driver was handed a fine of 900 euros ($1,043), stripped of two points from his driver’s license and banned from driving for three months, the Magdeburg police office said Tuesday.

 A roadside radar stand, known as an “Enforcement Trailer,” caught the motorist in a routine check.
-A reading from its display showed “the highest record speed” of 321 kph, police said Tuesday.
+A reading from its display showed “the highest record speed” of 321 kph, police said.

 Germany's famed Autobahn motorways have captured fascination and interest around the world for their lack of speeding limits.
 German authorities and driving clubs have argued over the years about whether the policy should continue.